naellerigolo/app/README.md

 No build process is required; the site is pure HTML, CSS, and JavaScript.

+## Testing

+Because FitFusion is a static client-side application, validation is primarily manual:

+1. Open `index.html` directly in your browser.
+2. Confirm that the dashboard summary tiles populate with the seeded demo data.
+3. Use the **Log Workout**, **Log Meal**, **Add Goal**, and **Add Habit** buttons to open each modal and submit a new entry.
+Verify the new entries appear in their respective tables and that the dashboard totals update.
+4. Switch to the **Analytics** section to ensure charts render and reflect the latest data.
+If charts do not render, check the browser console for JavaScript errors.
+5. Refresh the page to confirm all added data persists via `localStorage`.

+Automated tests are not included with this static project; if desired you can add end-to-end coverage with a tool such as Playwright or Cypress.

 ## Tech stack

 - HTML5 & semantic layout